IDEA: An Inverse Domain Expert Adaptation Based Active DNN IP Protection Method: Preliminaries

 \endgroup

-A DNN classifier $f$ of $L$ layers can be expressed as $f = f_1 \circ f_2 \circ \cdots \circ f_L$.
-The activation output of the $l$-th layer is denoted as $f^l \in \mathbb{R}^{{c_l}\times{h_l}\times{w_l}}$, where $c_l$, $h_l$ and $w_l$ denote the dimensions of channel, height and width, respectively of the activation map.
-Previous works~\cite{guo2024domain,wang2021non} focused on minimizing the MI between the latent features output by the penultimate layer (i.e., $f_{L-1}$) to reduce the generalization of $\mathcal{T}$.
+Previous works~\cite{guo2024domain,wang2021non} focused on minimizing the MI between the latent features output by the penultimate layer to reduce the generalization of $\mathcal{T}$.
 We observe that the source and target domain samples share minimal information at the penultimate layer.
 Their latent features in the earlier layers are fairly similar, which can leak vital information about the protected model's functionality.
-To avoid this vulnerability, we jointly minimize the MI between $\mathcal{S}$ and $\mathcal{T}$ on 4 selected hidden layers that are evenly distributed from shallow to deep within the model, i.e., \begingroup
+To avoid this vulnerability, we jointly minimize the MI between $\mathcal{S}$ and $\mathcal{T}$ on 4 selected hidden layers (i.e., $T_\text{sel} = \{l_1, l_2, l_3, l_4\}$) that are evenly distributed from shallow to deep within the model.